yaodingyd/yaodingyd.github.io/_posts/2016-09-07-prototype-is-driving-me-crazy.md

 In Chrome, `__proto__` would be the non-standard accessible internal property of [[Prototype]], which links back to Object.prototype.

 ### Constructor
-A constructor is a function used for initializing new objects, and you use the `new` keyword to call the constructor.
+A constructor is a just another function used for initializing new objects, and you use the `new` keyword to call the constructor.
+So technically speaking, there is no "constructor function", there is only "constructor call".
 Prototype property would also has a constructor property(Object.prototype.constructor).
 So for a constructor function  `object_constructor`, `object_constructor.prototype.constructor` would be itself.

 So When new object_constructor() is called, JavaScript does four things:
 1.It creates a new object.
 2.It sets the constructor property of the object to object_constructor.(In ES6) 3.It sets up the object to delegate to object_constructor.prototype.
 4.It calls object_constructor() in the context of the new object.

+NO COPY IS DONE HERE.
+ONLY DELEGATION.

 In this way, whatever property initialized in constructor would be new object's own property; whatever property delegated from prototype would also become new object's property, but not its own.
 This is also how prototype chain work: all property followed by the prototype chain would be the new object's properties.
 Thus, when we do a `for...in...` to iterate properties in object, we use `hasOwnProperty` to make sure.